Nickel: Nickel(III) and (IV)

+Nickel(VI)

+As of 2024, hexavalent nickel is known in the form of crystalline Ni(BeCp)6.
+Notably it is not octahedral, instead adopting trigonal pyramidal molecular geometry (C3v molecular symmetry).

 History

-Because nickel ores are easily mistaken for ores of silver and copper, understanding of this metal and of its use is relatively recent.
-But unintentional use of nickel is ancient, and can be traced back as far as 3500 BCE.
+Unintentional use of nickel can be traced back as far as 3500 BCE.
 Bronzes from what is now Syria have been found to contain as much as 2% nickel.
-Some ancient Chinese manuscripts suggest that "white copper" (cupronickel, known as baitong) was used there in 1700-1400 BCE.
+Some ancient Chinese manuscripts suggest that "white copper" (cupronickel, known as baitong) was used there in 1700–1400 BCE.
 This Paktong white copper was exported to Britain as early as the 17th century, but the nickel content of this alloy was not discovered until 1822.
 Coins of nickel-copper alloy were minted by Bactrian kings Agathocles, Euthydemus II, and Pantaleon in the 2nd century BCE, possibly out of the Chinese cupronickel.